top of page

 Inclusion

-Founders
+Our Founders

 UCHealth_DrHazelDrHazel0150_edited_edited.jpg

-Dr. Kweku Hazel is a board-certified general surgeon and Assistant Professor of Surgery at the University of Colorado Hospital.
+Dr. Kweku Hazel is the Co-Founder and Health Impact Director at Gyedi.
+He is also a board-certified general surgeon and Assistant Professor of Surgery at the University of Colorado School of Medicine.
 He received his medical degree at Texas Tech School of Medicine in Lubbock, where he also started the Barbershop BP program which is aimed at educating communities of color about chronic health conditions including high blood pressure and diabetes.
 Dr. Hazel completed his general surgery residency in 2019 and has been involved with educating community members in Aurora through churches and community organizations since moving to Colorado in 2012.
-His recent efforts have been focused on promoting vaccination equity and vaccine acceptance, while reducing hesitancy in communities of color.
-Dr. Hazel is a Co-Lead of the Gyedi Project.
+His recent efforts have been focused on promoting surgical equity, vaccination equity and vaccine acceptance, while improving health literacy in communities of color through cultural responsiveness training for health professionals.

 Both Drs.
 Hazel are members of the Colorado Vaccine Equity Taskforce and serve on the community outreach and policy committees.